How Much Does It Cost to Build a Website for a Small Business

 Design requirements

 Website cost increases or decreases based on design requirements.
 Simple layouts, free themes, and template based designs cost less.
 Custom website design, branded layouts, and unique visual elements cost more because they require additional design hours.
-This makes design one of the first variables small business owners must evaluate when estimating the cost of a website.
+This makes design one of the first variables small business owners must evaluate when estimating the basic website setup cost for small enterprises.

 Development complexity